Module 3

 Alcohol Use Disorder

-Target Audience:
+person icon Target Audience:

-The target audience is Physicians, Pharmacists, Nurse Practitioners, Nurses, Dentists, Social Workers, Addiction Counsellors, and other health care professionals are encouraged to attend.
+The target audience is Physicians, Pharmacists, Nurse Practitioners, Nurses, Dentists, Social Workers, Addiction Counsellors, and other healthcare professionals are encouraged to attend.

-Module 3 Learning Objectives:
+magnifying glass icon Module 3 Learning Objectives:

 At the end of this module, participants will be able to: